openshift/training/beta-3-setup.md

     3-hello-openshift
     F0331 12:06:29.927989    7202 create.go:50] Client error processing command: pods "4-hello-openshift" is forbidden: Limited to 3 pods

-Go ahead and clean up:
+Let's delete these pods quickly.
+As `joe` again:

     osc delete pod --all

 **Note:** You can delete most resources using "--all" but there is *no sanity check*.
 Be careful.

 ## Adding Nodes
 It is extremely easy to add nodes to an existing OpenShift environment.
 Return